MaryfrancesU/RavenDesk/README.md

    <img src="https://user-images.githubusercontent.com/55061982/207727241-a63d4218-8166-4730-8632-a7d91c29a54d.gif" width="90%" />

 ### Editing a Project
-- You can start by adding a book cover and a description called a "blurb" to your project.
+- You can start by adding a book cover and a description called a **blurb** to your project.
 The picture can be changed later, and the blurb is automatically saved as you type.
   <img src="https://user-images.githubusercontent.com/55061982/207728773-09c84363-c06d-4060-9b58-a4f5948a9da6.png" width="90%" />